linksmart/border-gateway/paper/paper.md

 The system architecture of an Internet of Things (IoT) application typically comprises multiple devices, device gateways and services communicating through a variety of protocols.
-It is a challenging task to ensure that remote access to any system component is only allowed in case the communication is properly encrypted, authenticated, authorized and accounted for (@bgw).
+It is a challenging task to ensure that remote access to any system component is only allowed in case the communication is properly encrypted, authenticated, authorized and accounted for [@bgw].

 Border Gateway offers a single entry point into a local IoT network using an extensible micro services architecture implemented in Node.js JavaScript.
-Currently the widely used protocols HTTP, MQTT v3.1.1 (@mqtt) and WebSocket (@rfc6455) are supported.
-Border Gateway only allows TLS-encrypted connections, authenticates each connection attempt against an OpenID Connect provider (@oidc), performs a more fine-grained authorization using a simple rule format (@bgwdocs) and eventually forwards the request to the target service in the protected IoT network.
+Currently the widely used protocols HTTP, MQTT v3.1.1 [@mqtt] and WebSocket [@rfc6455] are supported.
+Border Gateway only allows TLS-encrypted connections, authenticates each connection attempt against an OpenID Connect provider [@oidc], performs a more fine-grained authorization using a simple rule format [@bgwdocs] and eventually forwards the request to the target service in the protected IoT network.

-The software has recently been deployed and improved in several Horizon 2020 research and innovation projects funded by the European Union, notably MONICA (@monica), COMPOSITION (@composition) and Storage4Grid (@storage4grid).
+The software has recently been deployed and improved in several Horizon 2020 research and innovation projects funded by the European Union, see @monica, @composition and @storage4grid.

 # Figures